This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 multiple servers.

-Solving these problems for a small number of files can be straightforward, but things get trickier as the number of
+Solving these problems for a small number of files can be straightforward, but if you get to the scale of a Snapchat, whose users upload more than

 4

-that require lots of custom tooling, huge numbers of servers and hard drives, RAID, NFS, and so on.
+billion pictures per day, these become considerable challenges that require lots of custom tooling, huge numbers of

-One way to make these challenges easier is to offload much of this work to an object store, as discussed in the next
+servers and hard drives, RAID, NFS, and so on.
+One way to make these challenges easier is to offload much of this work

 Object Stores

-An object store (sometimes called a blob store) is a system designed to store opaque objects or blobs, often in the
+An object store (sometimes called a blob store) is a system designed to store opaque objects, or blobs, often in the

 form of files with associated metadata.
 Typically, these are cloud services, so you can think of object stores as

 a file server as a service.
-The major players in this space are
+Some of the major players in this space are Amazon Simple Storage Service (S3), Google

-Backblaze.
-Object stores provide out-of-the-box solutions to the challenges you saw with
+provide out-of-the-box solutions to the challenges you saw with file servers in the preceding section:

 Storage